So… EDC bags and backpacks. Which one is right for you? In order to answer this, we have to dig a little into your needs and lifestyle…

 Ladies, I know guys sometimes make fun of you for having big purses but you should probably consider getting bigger ones.
 It’s either that or sacrificing some of your less useful EDC items.

 Besides, no one is going to say anything when you show up with a big purse, like they would if you showed up with a big tactical backpack.
 Purses are socially accepted, making them great EDC carry bags.
+And don’t shy away from wearing something that’s brightly colored on the inside, at least:

 A Tablet Case With Card Holder